Zapatero "absolutely" rules out economic rescue for Spain

-Prime Minister Jose Luis Rodriguez Zapatero "absolutely" ruled out Friday an Irish-style rescue for Spain but markets remain unconvinced as borrowing costs for the country hit record highs.
+Prime Minister Jose Luis Rodriguez Zapatero "absolutely" ruled out Friday an Irish-style rescue for Spain even as markets cranked Spain's debt risk premium up to record highs.

-The prospect of a costly rescue for Spain's economy, which is twice the size of that of Ireland, Greece and Portugal combined, is sowing deep concern in world financial markets.
+The prospect of a rescue for Spain's economy, which is twice the size of that of Ireland, Greece and Portugal combined, is sowing deep concern in world financial markets and in.